bithive/esi-ruby/docs/InsuranceApi.md

 api_instance = Esi::InsuranceApi.new

 opts = {
+  accept_language: 'en-us', # String | Language to use in the response
   datasource: 'tranquility', # String | The server name you would like data from
   if_none_match: 'if_none_match_example', # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-  language: 'en-us', # String | Language to use in the response
+  language: 'en-us' # String | Language to use in the response, takes precedence over Accept-Language }
-  user_agent: 'user_agent_example', # String | Client identifier, takes precedence over headers
-  x_user_agent: 'x_user_agent_example' # String | Client identifier, takes precedence over User-Agent
-}

 begin